 Here are a couple of other gift ideas for curious children:

 It is never too early to start learning coding skills or basic electronics.
-There are great games out there who are entertaining and enriching for little and big kids.
+There are fantastic games out there, designed to both entertain and educate kids of all ages.

 The Snap Circuits Electronics Discovery Kit offers kids 8 and up a hands-on introduction to how electrical circuits work to run the everyday devices.

 The Robot Turtles Game teaches programming fundamentals to kids ages 4 and up

 Games and puzzles engage children in the thinking process, improving their logical thinking and analytical reasoning.
 They are also an excellent tool for teaching kids to persevere and develop a growth mindset.